 I’ll keep this short.

 Finally, the Canon 5D IV is here.
 If it has the sort of 13.5 stops of dynamic range we’ve seen in the new generation of Canon sensors, it will be the camera many have been waiting for.
 It runs 30MP frames at up to 7 frames per second, which is 1fps more than the 5D III.
 It has a fancy incarnation of Canon’s dual-pixel AF, which means you can slightly adjust focus after you’ve taken the shot.
 It’s a gnat’s whisker lighter than the 5D III.
 It has a new wiggly joystick thingy on the back, NFC, WiFi and 4K video with a 1.7x crop factor.
 It also has improved AF and that’s about it.
 It’s a solid evolutionary upgrade, assuming the sensor is up to snuff.
 It’s all great, right?
 Well, apart from the price it is.
-In the UK, the RRP is £3599, which is more in £ than the US price in $ ($3499).
+In the UK, the Recommended Retail Price is even higher in Pounds than it is in Dollars in the US.
 Along with the new 16-35mm f2.8 L III and 24-105 f4 L II, prices are causing discomfort, even among the Canon faithful.

 So just how expensive is the new Canon 5D IV’s release price in relative terms?

-Well, let’s imagine you are a wedding photographer (and 30MP is not significantly better than 24MP for your needs) it is £2000 more than the Nikon D750.
-Over a three body bag, that’s £6000, which is enough to buy all the Nikon lenses you could possibly need for weddings and then bank every penny on the Canon kit you can now sell.
-You could then go on a couple of holidays.
-I have to say, prices are going to have to fall if this new camera to have widespread prosumer appeal in the UK.
+Well, let’s imagine you are a wedding photographer (and 30MP is not significantly better than 24MP for your needs) it is over twice the price of the Nikon D750.
+The cost over a three body bag is enough to buy all the Nikon lenses you could possibly need for weddings.
+Depending on lens selections, you may also be able to afford a couple of cheap holidays as well.
+I have to say, prices are going to have to fall if this new camera to have widespread appeal in the UK.
 That launch price is just too much to fly, in my opinion.
-It’s £1400 more than the D810, which is a supremely well-rounded camera.
+It’s also much higher than the Nikon D810, which is a supremely well-rounded camera.
 It’s good, possibly even great, but I am not convinced it offers enough extra for a large additional premium.

 As an aside, I thought I would check to see if there has been more testing on the Canon 1DX Mark II sensor and it seems DxO has their verdict: